lukehedger/bayse/README.md

-# Bayse - a project starter template
+# Bayse

+Bayse is a straight-forward, ever-evolving, hyphen-loving project starter template.
+In its most basic form it is an HTML boilerplate with a CSS grid system and RequireJS.
+You've then got the option to add CoffeeScript and/or Myth - with Gulp as the build system.
+Templating with Ractive is coming soon too.

 ## Stack